 - Have never had a heart attack or a stroke

 - No history of head injury, metal in the skull, or seizures

 - Do not have any implantable devices, such as a pacemaker or nerve stimulator

 - Not currently using any of the following medications or illicit substances: amitriptyline (Elavil), nortriptyline (Pamelor), imipramine (Tofranil), doxepin (Sinequan), clozapine (Clozaril), Thorazine, amphetamines, methamphetamine, ecstasy, ketamine, angel dust/PCP, or cocaine

 - Do not drink 3 or more alcoholic beverages per day

 WHAT PARTICIPANTS CAN EXPECT

-Participation involves up to 10 visits.
-Each visit will last up to 4 hours and can be scheduled according to your preference and availability.
+Participation involves an initial visit, and follow-up visits (typically 3 to 6, in total no more than 10) may be scheduled.
+Most testing sessions last 2 to 3 hours.
 Participants will be asked not to eat any food for 4 hours prior to each session.
 During some visits, researchers will stimulate specific parts of your brain using transcranial magnetic stimulation (TMS).
 During TMS, weak electrical stimulation is applied to the scalp through an insulated coil.
 In each session, participants will be asked to perform simple tasks, such as deep breathing or breath-holding, and to consume water, a nutrient drink or a test meal.
-Some participants may also be asked to take a single dose of either hyoscyamine, a medication used in the treatment of irritable bowel syndrome, or metoprolol, a medication used in the treatment of high blood pressure or some heart problems.
-The use of either of these medications is not required for participation in the study.
-Some participants may be asked to undergo a test that monitors colon contractions by using a flexible catheter inserted via the anus.
-Participation in the colon testing portion of the study is optional.

 MEET THE RESEARCHER